 Entrepreneurship & Corporate Renewal: This course provides an understanding of the rich diversity of challenges that confront those creating new enterprises, whether a venture of one's own or within a larger organization.
 This course works to accommodate the preferences of students within the course by reshaping the course each year to meet the content preferences of the class.
 Students meet leading authors in the field and are exposed to "live cases" (real entrepreneurs and intrapreneurs).
 Intentionally placed later in the Program, this course draws on students' collective learning experiences.
 Students learn to carefully assess the feasibility of a new venture and learn to judge their own unique capacity for engaging in entre- and/or intrapreneurship.

 International Study: This course is a global, capstone experience dealing with real consulting assignments in an international context.
-This course is among the most unique aspects of the ILLINOIS Executive MBA.
+This course is among the most unique aspects of the University of Illinois Executive MBA.
 Students are given an opportunity to choose among a variety of projects from real companies who have a challenge or problem based abroad.
 Currently, these projects are based in China.
 Students are given the tools relied upon in professional consulting organizations to breakdown the consulting process.
 Past projects have considered issues such as market entry strategy, international brand management, logistics and supply chain management, financial modeling and workforce management.
 Students spend considerable time throughout the second year of the Program scoping out the work, researching, analyzing, and preparing solutions.
 The teams then travel to present their findings to senior executives from sponsoring companies.
 This experience along with the trip is a graded part of the Program and mandatory of all students.